A Survey of Machine Unlearning: Unlearning Algorithms

 where $\Delta(.)$ is the largest possible difference between the two probabilities such that they can assign to the same event, aka total variance distance~\cite{verdu2014total}.
 This is also a special case of the optimal transportation cost between two probability distributions~ \cite{lei2019geometric}.
 In other words, a learning algorithm $A(.)$ is said to be $\rho$-TV-stable if given any two training datasets $D$ and $D'$, as long as they have 1 common data item, the cost of transporting from the model distribution $A(D)$ to $A(D')$ is bounded by $\rho$.
 For any $1/n \leq \rho < \infty$, Ullah et al.~\cite{ullah2021machine} proved that there exists an unlearning process that satisfies exact unlearning at any time in the streaming removal request while the model accuracy and the unlearning time are bounded w.r.t. $\rho$.

 \sstitle{Statistical Query Learning} Statistical query learning is a form of machine learning that trains models by querying statistics on the training data rather than itself~\cite{cao2015towards}.
 In this form, a data sample can be forgotten efficiently by recomputing the statistics over the remaining data~\cite{bourtoule2021machine}.
 More precisely, statistical query learning assumes that most of the learning algorithms can be represented as a sum of some efficiently computable transformations, called statistical queries~\cite{kearns1998efficient}.
 These statistical queries are basically requests to an oracle (e.g., a ground truth) to estimate a statistical function over all training data.
 Cao et al.~\cite{cao2015towards} showed that this formulation can generalize many algorithms for machine learning, such as the Chi-square test, naive Bayes, and linear regression.
 For example, in naive Bayes, these statistical queries are indicator functions that return 1 when the output is a target label and zero otherwise~\cite{cao2015towards}.
 In the unlearning process, these queries are simply recomputed over the remaining data.
 The approach is efficient as these statistical functions are computationally efficient in the first place.
 Moreover, statistical query learning also supports adaptive statistical queries, which are computed based on the prior state of the learning models, including k-means, SVM, and gradient descent.
 Although this time, the unlearning update makes the model not convergent any more, only a few learning iterations (adaptive statistical queries) are needed since the model starts from an almost-converged state.
-Moreover, if the old results of the summations are cached, say, in dynamic programming data structures, then the speedup might be even higher.
+Moreover, if the old results of the summations are cached, say, via dynamic programming, then the speedup might be even higher.

 The limitation of this approach is that it does not scale with complex models such as deep neural networks.
 Indeed, in complex models, the number of statistical queries could become exponentially large~\cite{bourtoule2021machine}, making both the unlearning and relearning steps less efficient.